Skip to content

 Scale without breaking through engineering.

-The real problem.
+The real problem

 Most automation challenges are not technical.
 They happen because teams, data, and decisions are not properly connected.

-I move step by step.
+Step by step.
 No rushing into tools.
-No building before thinking.

 Systems Audit